apple-fritter/.conkyrc/README.md

 - `yes`: Enables XFT (X FreeType) font rendering.
 This allows the use of anti-aliased fonts.

 #### xftfont
-- `Source Code Pro:size=7`: Sets the font to "Source Code Pro" with a size of 7.
+- `Source Code Pro:size=8`: Sets the font to "Source Code Pro" with a size of 8.
 #### color
-- `color1 2ec27e`: Makes for a zesty zombie green!
+- `color1 FFFFFF`: WHITE, represented as a hex value.
 ---

 ## Note